 Here are a few companies that often have remote Sales jobs:

-The role of a Virtual Assistant has grown tremendously of the last year or so, with a lot more digital-related responsibilities and many more reputable companies hiring total beginners.
+In fact, the role of a Virtual Assistant has grown tremendously the last year or so, with a lot more digital-related responsibilities and many more reputable companies hiring total beginners.

 Some of the most in-demand services Virtual Assistants do are: